nyima6999/Family-Tree-CRUD-practice/README.md

-## New Version
+## New Version (P3 extension)
-I want convert this app to a listing website, where one can list ads.
+- I want convert this app to a listing website, where one can list ads.

 # Technologies Used
--React Front End
+- React Front End
--Express Back End
+- Express Back End

 # Features
 - design a nice ads templates and add animations wherever necessary to make ads more interactive